-'Reputation' Theories About Kim Kardashian Are So Juicy, You'll Want To Sit Down
+These ‘Reputation’ Theories About Kim Kardashian & Taylor Swift Are So, So Juicy

 It hasn't even been 12 hours since Taylor Swift's much-buzzed about album, Reputation, dropped, but already the internet (and obsessed fans) are coming in hot with their own theories and clues when it comes to who the album (and certain songs) are about.
 The first topic on everyone's mind?
 Reputation theories about Kim Kardashian West, d'oh.
 If you've never been on the internet before, let me catch you up: Swift and Kardashian West's feud has an incredibly long, complicated history, and if Reputation can serve as any indication of whether or not they're both ready to bury the hatchet, well, y'all should think again.